Located in: Queen Victoria Market

 That’s a big part of the experience.

-And the biggest thing we get from interstate travellers is, “we don’t have this in Sydney.”
+The biggest thing we get from interstate travellers is, “we don’t have this in Sydney.”

 “We don’t have this in Brisbane.”